 It’s a long, expensive road, but some have found success.
-HubSpot and Google are great examples of brands that created a new category in SaaS.
+HubSpot and Google are great examples of brands that created a new product category in SaaS.
 Being the first to solve unaddressed industry issues by introducing B2B marketing automation to replace manual tasks has its perks.
 HubSpot and Google are both now household names.

 But what many marketers don’t know is there’s a less expensive way to make headway in category creation: a comprehensive PR strategy.
-Pushing messaging through thought leadership and company news generates much-needed brand awareness associated with the new category without significant marketing dollars backing it up.
+Pushing messaging through thought leadership and company news generates much-needed brand awareness associated with the new product category without significant marketing dollars backing it up.

 Here are a few ways PR can help create a new brand category.